timkiely/Getting_and_cleaning_data/CodeBook.md

 SECTION II: CODE BOOK

-Variables in the output data file Step_Five_Tidy_Data.txt
+Variables in the output data file Step_Five_Tidy_Data.txt:

 [1] "Activity_labels" - char
 [2] "Subject" - char

-All other measure variables included in the output are numeric variables.
+[3]-[81] All other measure variables included in the output are numeric variables.

+The numeric variables are a subsetof the raw dataset, retaining only those variables which measure the mean or standard deviation of a measurement (steps 11-13 in Section I, above).
+Givent hat there are 180 unique Activity/Subect combinations, the resultant dataset has 180 rows, each containing the average of the stated measurements for that subset.